briansmiley/CursedLife/README.md

 This is a basic exercise in the [Curses](https://docs.python.org/3/howto/curses.html) Python module, implementing Conway's Game of Life in a console display format.

-Currently includes functions to draw a random grid of active cells, and a drawGlider function with 4 direction options!
+Default launch mode is a randomized grid of live cells, use --draw/-d to draw a custom initial frame.

 Command line arguments:

+    Modes:
+    --draw, -dr: initializes the grid in "draw" mode, allowing moving the cursor to set intial frame --glider, -g: places some gliders in hard coded positions --random, -r [float]: initializes the grid with [float] proportion of cells randomly active

+    Settings:
-    --draw, -dr: initializes the grid in "draw" mode, allowing moving the cursor to set intial frame --glider, -g: places some gliders in hard coded positions --random, -r [float]: initializes the grid with [float] proportion of cells randomly active --speed, -s [int]: sets refresh rate to [int]ms (default 75ms) --dimensions, -d [int] [int]: sets the height and width of the display grid; defaults to 50 x 100 --wrap, -w: turns on edge-wrapping, so that cells on the border consider those on the opposite their neighbors
+    --speed, -s [int]: sets refresh rate to [int]ms (default 75ms) --dimensions, -d [int] [int]: sets the height and width of the display grid; defaults to 50 x 100 --wrap, -w: turns on edge-wrapping, so that cells on the border consider those on the opposite their neighbors